Masala Design System

 …and the consumers

-Designers and developers use the Masala Design System to create products for the consumers —physicians, nurses, care managers, coders, data engineers, etc. The feedback from these products than flows back to guide the design system.
+Designers and developers use the Masala Design System to create products for the consumers —physicians, nurses, care managers, coders, data engineers, etc. The feedback from these products then flows back to guide the design system.

 Users & consumers of the Masala Design System